jeanbez/2025/callshortpaper.md

 - Submission deadline: March 11th, 2025 at 23:59 AoE (Anywhere on Earth)
 - Notification: April 14th, 2025

 Short & Demo papers will be given a presentation slot in the conference.
-Short & Demo papers (up to 6 pages including references) will be given an entry in the conference proceedings [Acceptance pending].
+Short & Demo papers (up to 6 pages including references) will be given an entry in the conference proceedings.
 If your paper is selected, at least one author must register for the Technical Program in order to attend the conference and present the paper.
 Each author registration can be applied to only one accepted submission.
 For an accepted paper to be included in the proceedings, the author has to present the paper at the conference in person.
 Otherwise, the paper will be removed from the proceedings.